 Proactive protection against water damage

-As a homeowner, you probably know have a sense of how disruptive and costly water damage can be.
+As a homeowner, you probably have a sense of how disruptive and costly water damage can be.
 What you may be less aware of is how common these incidents are.
-In fact, they now account for 40% of all losses on homeowners policies.1
+In fact, 1 in 60 homeowners experience a water damage event each year, and water damage now accounts for 40% of all losses on homeowners policies.

 Fortunately, you have options when it comes to avoiding these claims and keeping your home and possessions safe.